Knowledge Hub

 What is a non-disclosure agreement?

-A non-disclosure agreement (NDA) is a legal contract about the sharing of confidential information.
-The agreement should identify the confidential information and put the receiver of the confidential information under an enforceable contractual obligation with sanctions for breach.
-A NDA gives an incentive to maintain confidentiality.
+A non-disclosure agreement is a legal contract about the sharing of confidential information.
+The agreement should identify the confidential information and place the recipient under an enforceable contractual obligation with sanctions for breach.
+An NDA gives an incentive to maintain confidentiality.

 Non-disclosure agreements can also be referred to as a confidentiality agreement and can be: